√GAY(AR) root. “awe, dread; astound, make aghast; sea”

 In Tolkien’s later writings, the root for Elvish “sea” words seems to be √GAY(AR) or √AY(AR).
 The first hints of this root may be words from the Gnomish Lexicon of the 1910s: G. ail/ᴱQ. ailo “lake, pool” and G. ailion/ᴱQ. ailin “lake” (GL/17), perhaps indicating a (hypothetical) early root *ᴱ√AYA(LA) “lake”.
 The last of these Early Qenya words also appeared in the contemporaneous Qenya Lexicon, but Tolkien gave its root only as “?”
 (QL/29).
 This early root might also be the basis for 1920s ᴱQ. ailin “shore” which appeared in the Oilima Markirya poem (MC/213).

 The word ᴹQ. ailin “pool, lake” reappeared in The Etymologies of the 1930s derived from the root ᴹ√AY, with its Noldorin form N. oel reflecting Noldorin rather than Gnomish phonology (Ety/AY).
 This root had an extended form ᴹ√AYAR “sea” from which Tolkien derived ᴹQ. ear and N. oer of the same meaning; among other things this extended root was the basis for a new etymology for the name ᴹQ.
-Earendil from the 1940s forward as “Friend of the Sea” (SD/241, 305); in early writings ᴱQ.
+Earendil as “Friend of the Sea” used from the 1940s and forward (SD/241, 305); in earlier writings ᴱQ.
 Earendel was connected to ᴱQ. earen “(young) eagle” (QL/34).